colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

             ]
         );

-Now Open Loyalty is ready to persist a new field when customer is being registered, but we have to make more adjustments.
+Now Open Loyalty is ready to persist the new field when customer is being registered, but we have to make a few more adjustments.

 Projections
 ^^^^^^^^^^^

-When event CustomerWasRegistered is throw then projectors handle this event and update/create projections.
-In order to find all listeners which listening for this event then you have to find all services with tag `broadway.domain.event_listener` and with a method ``applyCustomerWasRegistered``.
-One of that listener is ``src/Domain/User/ReadModel/CustomerDetailsProjector.php``.
-Projector does not persist a domain object, but operate on a read model object.
+When event CustomerWasRegistered is thrown, projectors handle the event and update/create projections.
+In order to find all listeners which are listening for this event, you have to find all services with tag `broadway.domain.event_listener` and with method ``applyCustomerWasRegistered`` in them.
+One of that listeners is ``src/Domain/User/ReadModel/CustomerDetailsProjector.php``.
+Projector does not persist a domain object, but operates on a read model object.
 For example ``Customer`` is persisted in projections using ``src/Domain/User/ReadModel/CustomerDetails.php``.

 Let's open this file and update it.